Quickly learn the Russian Alphabet Names Of Letters

 Question (4) – How many characters are in the Russian alphabet?

-The Cyrillic alphabet, which is used to write Russian, is derived from the Greek alphabet.
+The Cyrillic alphabet, used to write Russian, is derived from the Greek alphabet.
 It was created in the 9th century by St. Cyril, a missionary who wanted to spread Christianity in Slavic countries.
 The first version of the alphabet had 42 letters, but later it was reduced to 33.

 Question (5) – Why does the Russian Alphabet have 33 Letters?